What are the main regulations imposing restrictions on loot boxes? And why are they so much under the radar of authorities?

 Can loot boxes be deemed gambling under applicable regulations?

-A special focus on loot boxes has arisen after some regulators around Europe (such as the Belgian and the Dutch gaming authorities) began to investigate whether loot boxes may be qualified as gambling since, according to their view, they evoke the so called “near miss” feeling and because they encourage players to keep trying, similar to what players feel when they play slots machines.
+A special focus on loot boxes has arisen after some regulators around Europe (such as the Belgian and the Dutch gaming authorities) began to investigate whether loot boxes may be qualified as gambling since they evoke the so-called “near miss” feeling and because they encourage players to keep trying, similar to what players feel when they play slots machines.

-In a recent declaration by more than a dozen of gambling authorities, they highlighted the risks being posed by the “blurring” of lines between gambling and other forms of digital entertainment, such as loot boxes.
+In a recent declaration by gambling authorities, they highlighted the risks posed by the “blurring” of lines between gambling and other forms of digital entertainment, such as loot boxes.
 However, they then took a common stance to deny the current qualification of loot boxes as gambling.
 Still, lately, the UK House of Lords took a diametrically different view, urging the broadening of gambling rules to cover loot boxes.

-As a result, much of the legal battle surrounding loot boxes involves the concepts of: (i) performance of a purchase with real money and (ii) the transferability of awarded items.
+Much of the legal battle surrounding loot boxes involves the concepts of (i) performance of purchase with real money and (ii) the transferability of awarded items.
 Indeed,

-1. Regulations in some territories prohibit any sort of lottery in which money can be spent to increase the chance to win prizes with real-world monetary value.
-But, video game developers argue that the items in these boxes do not have any real-world value, as they exist only as “strings” of a computer code.
-In support of this, virtual items contained within loot boxes cannot be – nearly always – exchanged with real money outside of the game and items are valuable only within the video game
+1. Regulations in some territories prohibit any lottery in which money can be spent to increase the chances of winning prizes with real-world monetary value.
+But, video game developers argue that loot boxes’ items do not have real-world value, as they exist only as “strings” of computer code.
+In support of this, virtual items contained within loot boxes cannot be – nearly always – exchanged with real money outside of the game, and items are valuable only within the video game

-2. Transferability refers to whether or not the awarded items can be transferred from one person to another, which could allow them to become a commodity in real money transactions.
+2. Transferability refers to whether or not the awarded items can be transferred from one person to another, allowing them to become a commodity in real money transactions.
 This draws a line between loot boxes in which it is not permitted to trade items outside of the video game and loot boxes in which items trading is a huge part of the video game ecosystem.

-A common argument against the categorization of loot boxes as gambling is the fact that empty loot boxes are not available within a video game.
-Therefore, while a slot machine or even a lottery can take the money giving nothing in return if a player loses, loot boxes always give something in return that – however – may have no worth for a player (such as non- tradable, or duplicate item).
-In this respect the idea of “losing” for a loot box does not lay down in the sense of walking away completely empty-handed.
+A common argument against the categorization of loot boxes as gambling is that empty loot boxes are not available within a video game.
+Therefore, while a slot machine or even a lottery can take the money, giving no return if a player loses, loot boxes always give a return that does not have any value since it is not tradable.
+The idea of “losing” for a loot box does not lay down in the sense of walking away completely empty-handed.
 But also winnings don’t have a real-world value.

 Are loot boxes misleading?

-Another issue raised by regulators is the need to provide consumers with transparent information as to the mechanic of loot boxes according to applicable regulations.
+Another issue raised by regulators is the need to provide transparent information about the mechanic of loot boxes according to applicable regulations.

-It is quite unusual that regulators are investigating on the transparency of the mechanic of loot boxes only with reference to the video gaming sector.
-The same practice has been common in other areas for decades and we are not aware of similar challenges.
-It will be interesting to understand why authorities believe that that stricter regulations are required for the video game, while other surprise reward products can be exempted.
+Unusually, the transparency of the mechanic of loot boxes is questioned by regulators only concerning the video gaming sector.
+The same practice has been common in other areas for decades, and we are not aware of similar challenges.
+It will be interesting to understand why authorities believe that stricter regulations are required for the video game, while other surprise reward products can be exempted.

-The outcome of loot boxes’ peculiarities is that regulators have not taken yet a clear position on them.
-Precedents are being set and operate as valid guidelines for operators to minimize the risk of potential challenges, lots still has to be done.
-And as often happened in the video gaming industry, it is likely that self-regulations will indicate the path towards compliance.
+The outcome of loot boxes’ peculiarities is that regulators have not yet taken a clear position on them.
+Precedents are being set and operate as valid guidelines for operators to minimize the risk of potential challenges.
+Considerable improvements still have to be made, though.
+And as often happened in the video gaming industry, self-regulation will likely indicate the path towards compliance.

 You can find interesting on the topic the article “eSports tournaments limited by Italian prize promotion and gambling rules?” and “Loot boxes are NOT gambling for regulators, but the UK House of Lord dissents“.